Raav-Paul/taiwanese-credit-risk-analysis/sql/readme.md

       Stage 2	Elevated risk accounts
       Stage 3	Non-performing accounts

-These stages allow the portfolio to be monitored by **risk severity and credit exposure**.
+These stages allow the portfolio to be monitored by **risk severity, credit utilization, and default rates**.

 -------------------------------------------------------

 # Output

-The SQL pipeline generates several analytical views that can be used directly in **business intelligence tools such as Power BI**.
+The SQL pipeline generates analytical views that can be used directly in **business intelligence tools such as Power BI**.

 These views support:

 * Portfolio risk monitoring
+* Portfolio and demographic profiling
-* Exposure analysis
+* Default distribution analysis
 * Default behavior analysis
-* Credit risk staging dashboards
+* Credit risk staging and portfolio segmentation